vuejs/v2.vuejs.org/source/guide/forms.md

 ## Dynamic Select Options

-When you need to dynamically render a list of options for a `<select>` element, it's recommended to use an `options` attribute together with `v-model`:
+When you need to dynamically render a list of options for a `<select>` element, it's recommended to use an `options` attribute together with `v-model` so that when the options change dynamically, `v-model` is properly synced:

 ``` html
 <select v-model="selected" options="myOptions"></select>
 ```

 In your data, `myOptions` should be an keypath/expression that points to an Array to use as its options.

-The Array can contain plain strings, or contain objects.
+The Array can contain plain strings or objects.
 The object can be in the format of `{text:'', value:''}`.
 This allows you to have the option text displayed differently from its underlying value:

 ``` js
 [